Dan2069/Capstone-2/README.md

 # Movie Viewing Application

-Link to Application to be provided here
+Link to Application to be provided here: (https://secure-anchorage-64469.herokuapp.com/)

 ## Installation